 Low Cost Spay/Neuter

-Walk-in Wellness Clinic
+Drive Up Wellness Clinic

 We partner with schools throughout the Quad Cities area to provide quality educational programs to teach young people how to be pet caretakers, how pets improve our lives, and the impact they can have on the lives of animals.
 We visit schools and host a variety of groups in the Education Center at the shelter.
-Birthday parties at the shelter are popular where kids ask for gifts for the shelter animals instead of themselves.